Frequently asked questions

 - Commonly touched areas are sanitized frequently and there is additional buffer time between appointments for further sanitizing

-Please note that any of these policies may be updated at any time in accordance with changing county mandates and the overall situation.
+Please note that any of these policies may be updated at any time in accordance with changing state and county mandates and the overall situation.

 Yu Spa is currently open for massage, body scrub and yoni steam services.
 Hot/cold tubs and saunas are still closed per state and county mandates.
 Due to this massages and body scrubs are currently $20 off and yoni steams are $40 with no separate admission required.